IN DEPTH HEALING STRATEGIES FOR LYME DISEASE

 Andrographis has been used traditionally in China to treat all manner of febrile diseases and infections.
 It has also been used throughout China and India for its apparent anti-parasitic and antimicrobial actions to treat syphilis, malaria, and worms, and for swollen lymph glands with fever, abscesses, and lung and sinus infections.
 It was used in many cultures to treat syphilis until antibiotic drugs became more available.

 Recent scientific research, generated by increasing interest in the broad therapeutic potential of andrographis, has indicated that it has antimicrobial effects, supports the immune function, increases interleukin-2 production, and has some cancer-targeting actions.
 (Singha PK, Roy S, Dey S. Antimicrobial activity of Andrographis paniculata.
 Fitoterapia.
-2003;74:692-694; Kumar RA, Sridevi K, Kumar NV, Nanduri S, Rajagopal S. Anticancer and immunostimulatory compounds from Andrographis paniculata.
-J Ethnopharmacol.
-2004;92:291-295; Rajagopal S, Kumar RA, Deevi DS, Satyanarayana C, Rajagopalan R. Andrographolide, a potential cancer therapeutic agent isolated from Andrographis paniculata.
-J Exp Ther Oncol.
+2003;74:692-694; Kumar RA, Sridevi K, Kumar NV, Nanduri S, Rajagopal S. J Ethnopharmacol.
+2004;92:291-295; Rajagopal S, Kumar RA, Deevi DS, Satyanarayana C, Rajagopalan R. Andrographolide, J Exp Ther Oncol.
 2003;3:147-158.)

 Andrographis is known in China and India as the “king of bitters” because of its intense bitter quality.
 It is very strong in its liquid form, so it is often prescribed as capsules or tablets.
 This bitter quality has benefits, in that it supports digestion and the liver function.
 Traditional Chinese Medicine qualifies herbs according to Four Energies which relate to their perceived temperatures; andrographis is seen as extremely “cold.”
 Cold herbs relieve conditions in which there is Heat in the body, so andrographis is used primarily to treat diseases that generate heat.